-Canberra has given those amongst us who are over 65 a free kick to downsize our homes.
+Canberra has given those among us who are over 65 a free-kick to downsize our homes.

-A couple can now each contribute up to a tax free \$300,000 extra from the sale of their home to fund retirement, which is a logical outcome.
-At a conservative 5% pa return, that could mean an extra \$30,000 pa for the couple to spend during retirement - although the ASX real return over the last 30 years for has been almost double that.
+A couple can now each contribute up to \$300,000 extra from the sale of their home to fund retirement tax-free, which is a logical outcome.
+At a conservative 5 per cent per annum return, that could mean an extra \$30,000 a year for the couple to spend during retirement - although the ASX real return over the last 30 years for has been almost twice as high.

-There is a catch - you must have owned the house for a decade.
-Therefore, a strategy for those between 50 and 54 years of age might be to consider upgrading to a highly desirable suburb and staying put for the next 10 years to take advantage of this largess, while also enjoying a fantastic tax-free capital gain.
-Bear in mind though, that this age range can also be the career 'death zone' where many successful people are made redundant or retire early.
-Mortgages should be avoided.
+However, there is a catch: you must have owned the house for a decade.
+Therefore, a strategy for those between 50 and 54 years of age might be to consider upgrading to a highly desirable suburb and staying put for the next 10 years to take advantage of this largesse, while also enjoying a fantastic tax-free capital gain.
+Bear in mind though, that this age range can also be the career 'death zone', in which many successful people are made redundant or retire early.
+As a result, mortgages should be avoided.

-Another approach to fixing the gap is to consider using any taxable investments to significantly upgrade the family home, or move into a much better house once the magic \$1.6 million in superannuation has been achieved.
+Another approach to fixing the gap is to consider using any taxable investments to significantly upgrade the family home, or move into a much better house once the magic \$1.6 million in superannuation has been reached.
 No political party in peacetime, in my view, would risk removing the capital gains tax-free status on the family home.
-So, this is fantastic way of generating tax free gains.
+So, this is a fantastic way of generating tax-free gains.

-But it presents an interesting conundrum - at a time when people traditionally downsize, it may very well be a significant advantage (or an estate advantage) to upsize the home.
-And it may well be a great opportunity at the moment, particularly where housing prices are on the decline.
+But it presents an interesting conundrum: at a time when people traditionally downsize, it may very well be a significant advantage (or an estate advantage) to upsize the home.
+It may well be a great opportunity at the moment, particularly with housing prices on the decline.